PRESSING PAST PENTECOST: EIGHT (EXCERPT OF THE FEASTS OF THE LORD)

 The Ark of the Covenant was the sixth of the seven holy vessels of the Tabernacle of the Congregation.
 The Ark of the Covenant represents the Lord Jesus Christ as the Commander in Chief of the armies of Heaven.

 The golden Altar of Incense stood directly in line with the Ark signifying that as soon as the prayers of the saints attain the required strength, having been tempered together with the Substance and Nature of Christ, the Lord Jesus will return.
 He will appear as the Redeemer.
-“To them that look for him shall he appear the second time without sin unto salvation” (Hebrews 9:28).
+“To those who look for him, he will appear the second time without sin to salvation” (Hebrews 9:28).

 What a time of glory!
 The coming of Christ and the setting up of the Kingdom of God were typified by the Tabernacle of David.
 The Ark was brought to the city of Jerusalem and placed under a tent in Zion.
 The Ark under the tent in Zion, which constituted the Tabernacle of David, speaks of the time of the end when the Lord Jesus returns with His warriors to bring the kingdoms of the world under the rule of Christ.

 The Ark represents war against God’s enemies.
 When the Ark goes forward it is God arising and scattering His enemies before Himself.
 The Ark leads the way across Jordan.
 The Ark brought down Jericho to destruction.